 Relationship with UVic

-CanAssist is an important program at the University of Victoria and is aligned with the university's vision and strategic plan.
+CanAssist is an organization of the University of Victoria and is aligned with the university's vision and strategic plan.
 CanAssist is also integral to UVic's support for persons with disabilities and its outreach and community engagement goals.

 CanAssist operates as an internal unit of UVic, subject to all the university's relevant policies, procedures and requirements.
-CanAssist ultimately reports to the UVic Board of Governors and UVic Executive (as do all UVic programs), through the Office of the UVic Vice-President Academic and Provost and to this office directly through the UVic Associate Vice-President Academic Planning.
+CanAssist ultimately reports to the UVic Board of Governors and UVic Executive (as do all UVic programs), through the Office of the UVic Vice-President Academic and Provost.

-CanAssist also reports to an Advisory Board comprised of six senior university-based members and six members from the external community who, through their experience or position, provide expertise and advice on the activities and operations of the organization.
-The Advisory Board meets approximately three times each year.
+CanAssist also reports to an Advisory Board comprised of senior university-based members and members from the external community who, through their experience or position, provide expertise and advice on the activities and operations of the organization.